rushikeshkoli/mw-sls/pipeline/README.md

 **Note: Please create secret in secrete manager for github auth token**

-### Github Auth Token
+### Github Personal Access Token
+You can generate github token by visiting [Github]('https://github.com/settings/tokens/new').
+Please tick `repo` and `admin:repo_hook` under scopes.
-You can generate github token then create secret with any name and choose key-value pair.
+Then create AWS secret with any name and choose key-value pair.
 Enter `git` as your key and enter `your generated token value` as value